-- 1. If a member of staff has a concern about a child's welfare, they should speak to the DSL in person immediately or certainly within 24 hours (the member of staff should not go to a colleague for advice first). - 2.
+- 1. If a member of staff has a concern about a child's welfare, they should speak to the DSL in person immediately or certainly within 24 hours (the member of staff should not go to a colleague for advice first).
+The DSL will consider if there is a requirement for immediate medical intervention, however urgent medical attention should not be delayed if the DSL is not immediately available.
+Please refer to the flow diagram on page 12. - 2.
+In the absence of the DSL or a deputy, be prepared to refer directly to Children's Social Care (and the police if appropriate), if there is the potential for immediate significant harm or to carry out a no names consultation with LCSS, if appropriate. - 3.
 Allegations involving a member of staff or a volunteer should be directed to the Head who will decide whether to involve the LADO (Local Authority Designated Officer).
-Please refer to the flow diagram on page 12 below and to the Whistleblowing Policy. - 3.
-If it is not possible to see the DSL or a DDSL in person, contact should be made by phone from a private location. - 4.
-The member of staff should then log their concern as soon as possible by logging into CPOMS (Child Protection Online Monitoring System) which can be accessed here: themanorprepschool.cpoms.net.
+Concerns about the Head should be directed to the Chair of Governors.
+Staff may also contact the LADO directly using the details on page 5.
+Please refer to the flow diagram on page 15 below and to the Whistleblowing Policy. - 4.
+If it is not possible to see the DSL or a DDSL in person, contact should be made by phone from a private location.

+- 5. The member of staff should then log their concern as soon as possible by logging into CPOMS (Child Protection Online Monitoring System) which can be accessed here:

+themanorprepschool.cpoms.net.
 Staff should click 'Add Incident' and then type their account which will be automatically sent to the DSL and Deputy DSLs.
-If a member of staff is unable to access CPOMS, a paper 'Record of Concern Form' is available in the Deputy Head Office. - 5.
-This form should be completed by the individual raising the concern (not a third party) and should be based on notes taken by the member of staff at the time or immediately after.
-The record should be factual and objective, using the voice of the child where possible.
+If a member of staff is unable to access CPOMS, a paper 'Record of Concern Form' is available in the Deputy Heads' Office. - 6.
+This report should be completed by the individual raising the concern (not a third party) and should be based on notes taken by the member of staff at the time or immediately after.
+The record should be accurate, factual and objective, using the voice of the child where possible.
 All evidence must be safeguarded and kept.
 Notes should include: - Dates and times of their observations - Dates and times of any discussions in which they were involved - Any injuries - Explanations given by the child / adult - What action was taken - Any actual words or phrases used by the child - Any questions the staff member asked (remembering not to ask any leading questions)